 Being a woman who sleeps with other women doesn’t necessarily mean you don’t need to think about birth control.
 In fact, a study shows that birth control may be especially important for bisexual women and women who identify as straight but have had female partners (we’ll be saying WSW—women who have sex with women—for the purposes of this article).
 Read on to learn why, and for free or low-cost access to all the methods of contraception, visit your nearest The Right Time health center.

 The study from Harvard University kept in touch with more than 6,400 girl between the ages of nine and 14 for up to 11 years.
 Here were some key findings:

-- About 15% of the young women in the study reported they were bisexual or WSW—and these participants were more than twice as likely to face an unintended pregnancy as teenagers (4-9%) compared to their heterosexual peers (2%).
+- About 15% of the young women in the study reported they were bisexual or WSW—and these participants were more than twice as likely to get pregnant as teenagers (4-9%) compared to their heterosexual peers (2%).

 - Bisexual and WSW reported using a method of hormonal birth control more often (79-89%) than their heterosexual peers (68%), though the study didn’t ask whether the women stuck with their methods or used them correctly.

-It could be that bisexuality or sleeping with women is related to something else that we already know increases the risk of an unintended pregnancy—like less access to effective birth control or having sex for the first time at a younger age.
-Even without knowing all the answers to these questions, this study does show that bisexual and WSW may especially benefit from birth control to prevent unintended pregnancies.
+It could be that bisexuality or sleeping with women is related to something else that we already know increases the likelihood of pregnancy—like less access to effective birth control or having sex for the first time at ria younger age.
+Even without knowing all the answers to these questions, this study does show that bisexual and WSW may especially benefit from birth control if they do not want to get pregnant.
 So be committed to finding a method that works for your life—no matter who lights your fire.